vittorio-nardone/flowers_client_app/README.md

 ## Demo

-Application use camera to take a picture of a flower.
+Application uses camera to take a picture of a flower.
 These screenshots are from Android device simulator.
 Left button takes a picture and submits it to web service to get classification.
 Right button is used to switch between front/back cameras.

 <img src="https://github.com/vittorio-nardone/flowers_client_app/blob/master/_docs_/main_widget.png" alt="Main widget" width="200"/>